Bartlebys/Bartleby/Documents/BSFS.md

           "description": "If nature is .alias the UID of the referent node, else can be set to self.UID or not set at all", "supervisable": true
         },
-        "zippedBlocks": {
+        "compressed": {
           "type": "boolean",
-          "description": "If set to true the blocks will be zipped", "default": "true",
+          "description": "If set to true the blocks should be compressed", "default": "true",
           "supervisable": true
         },